Collection Development Policy

 The goal of collection development for children is to provide materials that suit their varied interests and reading abilities.
 The same criteria are applied in the selection of materials for children as are applied in the selection of materials for adults.

 Responsibility for the use of library materials by children rests solely with their parents or legal guardians.
 Selection of or access to materials in any area of the library is not restricted by the possibility that children may obtain materials which their parents might consider inappropriate.
 The library does not operate in loco parentis.
+The role of library staff is to assist each family in finding materials suitable for them and to empower caregivers by teaching them how to find materials that are appropriate for their child.

 Maintaining the Collection